Post-Operative Instructions: Robotic Radical Prostatectomy

 - You will also likely have a mask on your face that will deliver oxygen.

-- Once you get to your room, you may still feel sleepy but as soon as you wake up, it is necessary for you to be out of bed as quickly as possible
+- Once you get to your room, you may still feel sleepy but as soon as you wake up, it is necessary for you to be out of bed as quickly as

-in order to prevent blood clots and to build up stamina.
+possible in order to prevent blood clots and to build up stamina.

 - Don’t wait for the nurse to offer you to move and get out of bed.
-Instead, when you feel ready and feel like your pain is well controlled to
+Instead, when you feel ready and feel like your pain is well controlled

-time to make sure you’re steady.
+the first time to make sure you’re steady.

 - My advice is to first sit at the edge of the bed dangling your feet.
 Do not be frightened if you feel lightheaded.
 This is not unusual.
-If

-this happens, lie down.
+If this happens, lie down.

 - Sitting up in a chair will be your first experience out of bed.
 Walking will be your next.